Is Scratched Enamel Cookware Safe?

 The most important thing to remember about enamel cookware is that it is not entirely nonstick.
 Although the enamel coating makes it easier to release food from the pan’s surface, there is still a chance that food will stick.
 For this reason, it’s important to use cooking spray or oil when cooking with enamel cookware.

-Is Enamel Cookware Safe for Cooking?
+Is Enamel Cookware Safe?

 Many people fear using enameled cookware because they think it will break down and release toxins into their food.
 However, this is a myth!
 The FDA has deemed these types safe for cooking with many tips on how to use them safely included in order not to damage your health or contaminate anything else around you while preparing meals inside an airtight container, so there’s no risk whatsoever if something goes wrong – just make sure everything looks good beforehand before eating any dishes cooked directly over hot surfaces such as plates coated foam-backed or anodized aluminum.